BenOvermyer/benovermyer.com/content/kb/system-notes.md

 When you're in an environment that has an internal certificate authority, you'll need to add that material to Chef.
 The following Chef code will automate that as part of a base cookbook `my_base_cookbook` default recipe.

+Note that this requires two external cookbooks prior to Chef Infra Client 16.5: `chef-client` and `chef_client_updater`.
+Chef Infra Client 16.5 and later includes the `chef-client` functionality.

 ```
 node.default['chef_client']['chef_license'] = 'accept'
 node.default['chef_client']['ca_cert_path'] = '/etc/pki/ca-trust/extracted/pem/tls-ca-bundle.pem' // default for RHEL-compatible Linux